Fives: Oceania

-South and Southeast Asia
+Asia

 Eton fives is played in Malaysia, being introduced to Malay College Kuala Kangsar by Charles Ernest Bazell, the school's Oxfordian fourth headmaster, in 1923.
 Two Eton fives courts exist, reopened in 2014, after 50 years of disuse.
 These courts are speculated to have been the first in the country; however, a report by The Straits Times from 30 April 1920 references fives courts at the Padang Polo (polo ground) in Penang.
-Eton Fives teams from Malaysia have been entered into tournaments - in March 2015, two teams were sent to the UK National Eton Fives Schools Championship at Eton College, reaching the Plate Quarter Finals.
+Eton Fives teams from Malaysia have been entered into tournaments – in March 2015, two teams were sent to the UK National Eton Fives Schools Championship at Eton College, reaching the Plate Quarter Finals.

 In India, Eton fives is played only at St. Paul's School, Darjeeling, where there exist two courts built in 1899 by the brother of one of the school's former rectors as a gift to the school.
-Court also exist in Kodaikanal, as well as at the Laxmi Vilas Palace, but these are not in use.
+Courts also exist in Kodaikanal, as well as at the Laxmi Vilas Palace, but these are not in use.

-United States of America
+Americas

 Fives has been played in the United States since the 18th century, first attested to in a by-law in Pittsfield, Massachusetts in 1791, where several forms of ball games were prohibited from being played within eighty yards of the town hall to protect its windows.

 The Racquet Club of Philadelphia built a set of Fives Courts in 1900, but these were quickly used for playing squash.
 Fives courts also existed at the old location of the Racquet and Tennis Club in New York City before it relocated in 1918, as well as at the Chicago Athletic Association.
 Fives has received little attention in America since the early 20th century; however, American handball players such as Timothy Gonzalez and Mathieu Pelletier have brought attention to fives by playing it.

-Like in England, fives was also played in public schools, most notably Groton School and St. Mark's School, Massachusetts.
+Like in England, fives was also played in prestigious preparatory schools, most notably Groton School and St. Mark's School, Massachusetts.
 Of these, only Groton still plays, where three Rugby fives courts, built in 1884 by Endicott Peabody, are in use as of 2016.
 Until 2001, eight courts had existed at St. Mark's School, Massachusetts, built by William Greenough Thayer, and an annual competition between the two schools was held until at least the 1980s.
 In March 1979, a tour of England was made by players from St. Mark's School, the first ever by American players.
-Several other courts exist scattered throughout the country, for example one near Kezar Lake, and several others at the Union Boat Club in Boston.
+Several other courts exist scattered throughout the country, for example one near Kezar Lake, and another at the Union Boat Club in Boston.